|Nature's gift for the Ides of March|

 I place my first ruler on the fabric.
 My four inch mark follows exactly along the fresh cut.
 I want a four inch strip.
 When I am happy with the accuracy, I carefully place the second ruler snugly against the left side of the first ruler.

 I pull away the first ruler.
-And proceed to cut along the left side of the second ruler.
+And proceed to cut along the right edge of the second ruler.

 And there you have it, a four inch strip.
 No walking around or rearranging the fabric is necessary.
 You can get quite a rhythm going.
 Occasionally the right edge needs to be cleaned up again as you work your way along the length of your fabric.